-Nat Clarkson (NJC) - Biography
+Nat Clarkson (NJC) - Snapshot Biography 2025

 Composer | Producer | Multi-Instrumentalist

 From the analog grit of Atari samplers to the polished suites of Metropolis Studios, Nat Clarkson (known professionally as NJC) has carved a unique trajectory through the landscape of British music.
-A producer who refuses to be confined by tempo or genre, Clarkson’s career is a testament to the “Ipswich Sound”—a movement he helped define—and a portfolio that spans underground Drum & Bass, award-winning Reggae, and high-level commercial composition.
+A producer who refuses to be confined by tempo or genre, Clarkson’s career is a testament to the “Ipswich Sound”—a movement he helped define—and a portfolio that spans underground Drum & Bass, award-winning Reggae productions, and high-level commercial composition.

 Foundation: The Rhythm & The Ipswich Sound